-Create a simple Easter science and physics experiment with plastic Easter egg races using all those plastic eggs you have been collecting!
+Create a simple Easter science and physics experiment with plastic Easter eggs and use all those plastic eggs you have been collecting!
 Egg races are perfect for playful learning and this egg race experiment is a quick set up too!
-Holiday-themed science and STEM activities are the way to go with young scientists!
+Easter STEM activities are the way to go with young scientists!

 PLASTIC EASTER EGG RACES FOR EXPLORING PHYSICS